Approach

 2-week intensive

-- AI workflow audit and opportunity mapping
+• AI workflow audit and tool evaluation

-- 30-day follow-up support
+• 30-day follow-up support

-Common questions.
+Common questions

-- "We tried ChatGPT.
-It didn't stick."That's the most common starting point I hear.
-Giving your team access to a tool without training is like handing someone Salesforce and expecting pipeline management.
-I teach the skills and build the workflows so AI gets used day-to-day — not abandoned after a week.
+That's the most common starting point I hear.
+Giving your team access to a tool without evaluating fit is like handing someone Salesforce and expecting pipeline management.
+I evaluate the right tools, implement the workflows, and build internal capability so AI gets used day-to-day, not abandoned after a week.

-- "Our team isn't technical."Most of the teams I work with aren't.
+Most of the teams I work with aren't.
 AI literacy isn't about writing code.
 It's about knowing what to ask for, how to evaluate output, and where AI fits into the work you're already doing.

-- "How is this different from hiring an AI vendor?"Vendors sell you a platform and leave.
-I build capability inside your team.
-When the engagement ends, your people own the workflows, the prompt libraries, and the knowledge — not me.
+Vendors sell you a platform and leave.
+I evaluate the right tools for your stack, implement them alongside your team, and build internal capability.
+When the engagement ends, your people own the workflows, the systems, and the knowledge.

-- "What size companies do you work with?"Primarily growth-stage companies (Series A–C) in SaaS, professional services, and regulated industries.
+Primarily growth-stage companies (Series A–C) in SaaS, professional services, and regulated industries.
 Teams that are big enough to benefit from AI but don't have the headcount to hire a full-time AI lead.

 Ready to figure out where AI actually fits?